gemc/home/b_installation.markdown

     - expat: 2.0.1 or higher
     - zlib: 1.2.3 or higher
-    - [Qt6](https://www.qt.io): 6.5 or higher (required for GUI
+    - [Qt6](https://www.qt.io): 6.5 or higher (required for GUI)
     - [ROOT](https://root.cern): 6.36.04 or higher (optional, required for ROOT output)

 <br/>

-One liners installation of basic packages and dependencies on MacOS and some popular Linux distributions:
+One-line installation commands for basic packages and dependencies on MacOS and some popular Linux distributions:

 <br/>